-Because of fire and choking hazards, it is not recommended to cook in the tent.
+Because of fire and choking hazards, it is not recommended to cook in a tent.
 If we have no choice, ensure that the air supply is sufficient and install the stove as far as possible from the walls of the tent.

 Bivouac in the mountains

-Depending on the season, we will choose a tent 3 or 4 seasons.
+Depending on the season, we will choose a tent for 3 or 4 seasons.
 Wherever possible, we will take care to choose a location away from any risk (rock falls, avalanches, seracs fall, thought of a stream, etc.)

 In the mountains, do not forget to wear all your gear for hours.
 It is therefore recommended to choose a lightweight tent.

-The weather can be very changeable in the mountains, it is better to have a quick and easy to install tent.
+The weather can be very changeable in the mountains, it is better to have a quick and easy to install a tent.